Blake-Madden/Wisteria-Dataviz/docs/colors.md

 Creating Colors
 =============================

 wxWidgets provides a list of standard colors, such as `wxRED` and `wxWHITE`.
-Wisteria adds hundreds of more colors that can be accessed by name and returned as compatible `wxColour` objects.
+Wisteria adds hundreds more colors that can be accessed by name and returned as compatible `wxColour` objects.
 These colors can be retrieved as such: